 - Performing Analysis

 Which types of companies do you think have a sales strategy put in place?
 Supposedly, statistics revealed that 68% of large companies use a sales strategy.
-While only 38% of small businesses and 55% of medium-size businesses are using a sales strategy.
+While only 38% of small businesses and 55% of medium-sized businesses are using a sales strategy.

 Creating Your Sales Strategy

 Developing a strategy is seen as the most important task.
 Every company or individual should put logic into their business, sales, and even personal strategy.
 Having a pre-mapped plan keeps employees, and teams focused and gives them an understanding of what their responsibilities are.

 When creating your sales strategy, include a SWOT analysis, company goals, and financial projections.
-Additionally, you will want to narrow your focus by creating detailed buyer personas and align your sales and marketing teams -- often known as smarketing.
+Additionally, you will want to narrow your focus by creating detailed buyer personas and aligning your sales and marketing teams -- often known as smarketing.

 Developing buyer personas is key to any sales and marketing strategy.
 For sales, you want to attract the right buyers, and for marketing, you want to catch the attention of the appropriate audience to bring in those leads for sales.

 To do this, you must conduct research relevant to who will be buying your services or products and attracting the right decision-makers.
 Once you develop your ideal customer, then you can start targeting only that select group of people.
 By narrowing your audience, you will get your information into the right eyes, not the wrong ones.